TyrfingMjolnir/SelfSignedCert/README.md

-# Self signed SSL certificate for use with FileMaker 16 Server and other services such as MTA, web; such as SOAP, REST, GraphQL WIP
+# Self signed SSL certificate for use with FileMaker 16 Server.

-Work in progress based on
+Wow!
+A way to sign a certificate for free !!!
+Somebody texted me.
+It's not about "for free," this is a choice to make, sign yourself, or sign publicly.

+Based on
 1) https://jamielinux.com/docs/openssl-certificate-authority/sign-server-and-client-certificates.html
 1) https://blog.beezwax.net/2017/12/03/creating-your-own-ssl-certificates-for-filemaker/
 1) http://kb.mit.edu/confluence/display/istcontrib/FileMaker+Server+SSL+Certificates